amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

  1. Initialize a git repository
  1. Creates an `package.json` files with all the Angular dependencies.
  1. Setup TypeScript, Webpack, Tests (Jasmine, Protractor, Karma).
-Don't worry if you don't what they are.
+Don't worry if you don't know what they are.
 We are going to cover them later.
  1. It creates the `src` folder with the bootstrapping code to load our app into the browser
  1. Finally, it does an `npm install` to get all the packages into `node_modules`.